banyan-god/banyan-god.github.io/content/posts/defining-agi.md

   - Future Technology
   - Cognitive Science
 ---
-Hello here is my humble attempt to define what AGI is, may be we should version the AGI v1
+Hello here is my humble attempt to define what AGI is, may be we should version it AGI v1

 ### 1. The Capacity to Handle a Wide Range of Intellectual Tasks